Letter from the IRS about Form 1099-NEC & Form 1096

 Proper documentation for your staff

-If you run a business outside of the United States and hire only non-US persons then the form 1099-NEC is not needed.
-As a matter of precaution, ask people working for you (employees of independent contractors) to complete form W8-BEN to confirm they are not US citizens or green card holders.
-For those who are US persons, you will be required to file the form 1099-NEC and submit it to the IRS.
-Form 1096 is the summary attached to multiple forms 1099-MISC if filed on paper and mailed.
+If you run a business outside of the United States and hire only non-US persons then the form 1099-NEC for international contractors is not needed.
+As a matter of precaution, ask people working for you (employees of independent contractors) to complete form W8-BEN to confirm they are not US citizens or green cardholders.
+In this case, no 1099 form for non-us citizens is required.
+For those who are US persons, you will be required to file form 1099-NEC and submit it to the IRS.
+Form 1096 is the summary attached to multiple forms 1099-MISC if filed on paper forms and mailed.

 If you do not hire US contractors, you can disregard this letter